chinedufn/dipa/book/src/using-derive/attributes/README.md

   }
   ```

 - `no_batching` - The `Diffable::Delta` type will be a struct with the same number of fields as your original type.
-This is useful when you know that **every** field will change
+This is useful when have too many fields
-   between every delta encoding since it means you can avoid the one byte overhead of strategies that encode to enums.
+  for the `on_batch` strategy.
+Note that in the future we will introduce other strategies that are likely to better handle large numbers of fields.
+So this
+  is more of a temporary measure.

   ```rust
   #[derive(DiffPatch)]